VOYAH Enters Qatari Market With Impact: A New Benchmark In Electric Mobility, Luxury, And Innovation

 Remarks from Wu Jinxiang

-“Since its establishment, Dongfeng has achieved remarkable milestones, with over 60 million vehicles sold worldwide Our products are now available in more than 100 countries Today, we are opening a new chapter in the Middle East, beginning in Qatar in close partnership with Al Waha Automobiles”
+He continued:“Since its establishment, Dongfeng has achieved remarkable milestones, with over 60 million vehicles sold worldwide.
+Our products are now available in more than 100 countries.
+Today, we are opening a new chapter in the Middle East, beginning in Qatar in close partnership with Al Waha Automobiles.”

-“Let us continue advancing with innovation and openness, and together, shape a smarter and more sustainable future for mobility in Qatar Freedom, dream, passion, and courage-these are the values driving the VOYAH journey”
+As he concluded, he said:“Let us continue advancing with innovation and openness, and together, shape a smarter and more sustainable future for mobility in Qatar.
+Freedom, dream, passion, and courage-these are the values driving the VOYAH journey.”

 Remarks from Yousef Shamia: A Transformational Experience for the Qatari Market